Count Your Blessings: Impact

 Despite the radical evolution of the band since Count Your Blessings, the album has still received some retrospective praise.
 In a feature published in 2015, Kerrang! writer Emily Carter credited the album for increasing the popularity of the band during their formative years, as well as praising its guitar riffs and the song "Pray for Plagues".
 AXS contributor Rey Harris described the album as "a classic among deathcore fans", highlighting "Black & Blue" in particular.
 Sarai C. of Loudwire named "Pray for Plagues" the fourth best Bring Me the Horizon song to date (as of May 2014), praising it as "one of Bring Me the Horizon's most timeless tracks".
 Dan Slessor for Alternative Press included "Tell Slater Not to Wash His Dick" as the alternative tenth choice in his feature of "The 10 best Bring Me the Horizon songs", praising its "exuberant energy and rich melody".

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".
+That same year, Eli Enis of Revolver included the album in their list of "15 Essential Deathcore Albums", where they wrote: "Count Your Blessings is a relic of its era in so many ways—the haircuts, the production quality, the fact that BMTH sound the way they do—but there's no denying the MySpace popularity of a song like Pray for Plagues, and the fact that it still goes hard as fuck".

+Count Your Blessings: Repented

+In April 2026, the band announced a re-recording of the album for its 20th anniversary, titled Count Your Blessings | Repented, which was released on 10 July 2026.
+The band released two singles from the album; "Black & Blue", on 12 June, and the new bonus track, "Dehumanized", on 25 June.